-Year 6/7 Class - Academic Enrichment class; a class purposefully created combining a group of high achieving students, who work through the set curriculum in addition to higher order thinking skills; acceleration in maths and science completing Year 8 units with a teacher from the local high school; enrichment opportunities through excursions to the local high schools and environmental centres; and additional leadership opportunities.
+In 2014 Year 6/7 Class - Academic Enrichment class; a class purposefully created combining a group of high achieving students, who work through the set curriculum in addition to higher order thinking skills; acceleration in maths and science completing Year 8 units with a teacher from the local high school; enrichment opportunities through excursions to the local high schools and environmental centres; and additional leadership opportunities.
+In 2015 this academic offering will realign with a Year 5/6 Academic Class.